jppelteret/dealii-weak_forms/CONTRIBUTING.md

 as examples demonstrating its capabilities, would be much more comprehensive.

 That said, the author would like to think that this project can be extended to meet the needs of users.
-So bugs, issues, and other comments can be reported as an [issue](https://github.com/jppelteret/dealii-weak_forms/issues).
+So bugs, defects, issues, and other comments can be recorded as an [issue](https://github.com/jppelteret/dealii-weak_forms/issues).
 Depending on their severity and ease of resolution, they may be attended to (but unfortunately there are no guarantees to that effect).